LastAncientOne/Stock_Analysis_For_Quant/README.md

 ## 🔴 This is not get rich quick.
 ## 🔴 This is not financial advisor.
-## 🔴 This is for researching and educational purposes.
+## 🔴 This is for research and educational purposes.